markx98/TouchMark/README.md

 ```

 ## Notes
-- Ensure you have Python installed on your system.
+- Ensure you have Python installed on your system if you choose to run the script directly.
 - Always activate the virtual environment before running the script to ensure all dependencies are properly managed.

 ## License